 - When you log in as the user, anyone else that is logged in to that account, including the user, is logged out of the account.
 Similarly, if another administrator or the user log in to the account, you are automatically logged out of the account.

-- After performing the necessary actions, click the link in the upper-right corner of the new window.
+- After performing the necessary actions, select the option in the new window.

 Proxy as Another User - Sensitive Personally Identifiable Information

 When an administrator logs in to the system as another user using the Proxy as Another User functionality, that administrator can never unmask, edit, or set Sensitive Personally Identifiable Information (SPII) fields.
 This ensures the information is completely secured and can only be accessed by administrators who have the appropriate permissions.

 If an administrator attempts to unmask or edit SPII fields, a pop-up opens to indicate that the administrator cannot access SPII fields when a use account is impersonated.
 If an administrator attempts to create a user and set SPII fields, an error message is displayed when the administrator attempts to save the user record.